cswartzvi/hamilton/examples/LLM_Workflows/scraping_and_chunking/README.md

 the start of your "backend" operations to populate for example your vector database.

 ## High Level Explanation
-Here we show how to model this process with Hamilton, but also we show how to avoid dealing with executors and control flow logic that can make your code hard to maintain, test, and reuse.
+Here we show how to model this process with Apache Hamilton, but also we show how to avoid dealing with executors and control flow logic that can make your code hard to maintain, test, and reuse.
 For the latter case, see the example code below.
 You would typically see this in a scraping and chunking workflow to parallelize it. `some_func` below would be some large function, or wrapper around logic to process each